 You can go on the ITA Matrix and search for hidden city tickets by entering the city where you plan to miss your flight as a connection in the option to use advanced routing language.
 Then enter several airports as the destination — it doesn’t matter where it is so long as long as it’s cheaper to reach than a flight to the hidden city outright.
 You can list multiple airports separated by commas.

 Frankly Skiplagged is a lot of work, inconvenience and risk just to save a buck on a flight.
 I love cheap airline tickets, but there are better ways.
 First, I recommend that you sign up for flight alerts.
 I’m a long-time subscriber of Scott’s Cheap Flights and can’t recommend them enough.
 They tell you when there are error fares or price drops so the deals come to you, not the other way around.

 Another option is to fly with budget airlines.
 Particularly for those looking to fly to Europe, this is a cheap, albeit not the most comfortable, alternative to traditional carriers.
-WOW air and Norwegian have transatlantic flights starting at $99 and flying to the east and west coast of the United States.
+TAP Portugal and Norwegian have transatlantic flights starting at $99 and flying to the east and west coast of the United States.

 Budget airlines are also great for travel within North America and the Caribbean.
 Southwest has new routes to Hawaii and JetBlue regularly flies to Puerto Rico, Aruba and Grand Cayman for less than $100 each way.

 There is more than one way to land a good airline deal.
 With so many options and so little upside to utilizing hidden city ticketing, I suggest you use them as a last resort.

 I hope this Skiplagged review helps you.
 Till next time, safe travels!

 Liked this post?
 Pin me below.